Airedale General Hospital

-Airedale General Hospital is an NHS district General Hospital based in Steeton with Eastburn, West Yorkshire, England and is operated by the Airedale NHS Foundation Trust.
+Airedale General Hospital is an NHS district general hospital based in Steeton with Eastburn, West Yorkshire, England and is operated by the Airedale NHS Foundation Trust.
 Airedale was opened for patients in July 1970 and officially opened by the Prince of Wales on 11 December of the same year.

 The hospital covers a wide area including Keighley, Skipton and parts of the Yorkshire Dales and eastern Lancashire.
 As of 2021, the hospital had links for neurosurgical emergencies with Leeds General Infirmary.
 The hospital provides approximately 324 beds.

 History

 The hospital was planned as far back as 1963 with many sites being optioned including Silsden and also a site nearer to Skipton.
-Building work was initiated in 1966 to a plan by renowned and then disgraced architect John Garlick Llewellyn Poulson.
+Building work was initiated in 1966 to a plan by then-renowned, later disgraced architect John Garlick Llewellyn Poulson.
 His later trial had nothing to do with his designs for Airedale Hospital.